thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 | `2`  | `'Joel'`     | `'Capra'`   | `2016-02-10` | `32.99` |
 | `3`  | `'Susan'`    | `'Frazier'` | `2016-03-01` | `46.99` |

 As you can see, there's duplicate customer data.
 And wherever there's duplicate data, there's the possibility for inconsistencies to arise.
 For example, imagine Susan Frazier wants to change her last name.
 Given the current structure, that would require changing multiple records.
-With a relational database, it's possible to use multiple tables—like a `customers` and `orders` table—to store the same information.
+With a relational database system, it's possible to use multiple tables—like a `customers` and `orders` table—to store the same information.

 ##### `customers`